SSH Key-Based Authentication

 In this example, I chose to leave the password blank and saved to the default /home/emlin/.ssh/... path by simply pressing enter.

-(Note: If you use a password on the key, it will prompt for a password every-time the key is used to authenticate.
+(Note: If you use a password on the key, it will prompt for a password every time the key is used to authenticate.
 This might cause issues with scripting.
 Also note that without a password on the key, anyone with access to the key can use it to authenticate to the Server.)

 Step 2: Copy the Public Key

-Next, let’s copy the public key from the source machine to the server.
 Use the following command, replacing <user> with the desired user you want to authenticate as, and <ip/hostname> with the server’s IP address or hostname:

 ssh-copy-id <user>@<ip/hostname>